 How to Apply

-- Relevant financial documentation as outlined on the Income Declaration Form (e.g. 2019 Statement from the Department of Employment Affairs and Social Protection [view example]) AND:
+- Relevant financial documentation as outlined on the Income Declaration Form (e.g. add 2020 Statement from the Department of Employment Affairs and Social Protection [view example])

 - Copy of a Department of Justice and Equality letter confirming your permission to reside in Ireland OR a copy of a document containing your Irish Naturalisation and Immigration Services (INIS) Person ID Number

-- The deadline for receipt of online applications was Tuesday, July 7th, 17:00
+- The deadline for receipt of online applications and supporting documentation will be Wednesday 28th July 2021 at 17:00

 - Late or incomplete applications will not be considered